littlefs-project/littlefs/SPEC.md

 ---
 #### `0x7ff` LFS_TYPE_MOVESTATE

+Function	Action to Implement Validation
+.read	After reading a block of data, calculate the checksum/HMAC for the block and compare it against the stored value.
+If they don't match, return LFS_ERR_CORRUPT.
+.prog	Before writing a block of data, calculate the checksum/HMAC and write it to a reserved area (e.g., at the end of the block/slice) along with the data. lfs_config	Adjust .read_size and .prog_size to be equal to the data size minus the checksum size.
+The checksum overhead must be managed outside of what littlefs thinks is the block size.

 Provides delta bits for the global move state.

 The move state in littlefs is used to store info about operations that could